-Field Education: The Office of Field Education supports the UTS commitment to professional ministry and personal spiritual formation, by providing students with supervised field opportunities, in which they can integrate theological heritage with classroom learning and practical experience through a process of action-reflection in order to arrive at new insight about themselves and their future vocations.
+Field Education: In addition to CPE, students may take other Field Education credits.
+The Office of Field Education supports the UTS commitment to professional ministry and personal spiritual formation by providing students with diverse supervised field opportunities.
+These provide an opportunity to further integrate theological heritage with classroom learning and practical experience through a process of action-reflection, to arrive at new insight about themselves and their future vocations.

-Field Education in the United States is especially valuable for international students, providing them with unprecedented cultural and language immersion opportunities.
-The both campuses are in close proximity to Christian churches, Muslim mosques, Hindu and Buddhist temples, Jewish synagogues and Sikh gurdwaras, allowing students easy access to the living faith traditions of the world.
-The incredible resource of New York City alsooffers students the opportunity to pursue field education in non-governmental organizations affiliated with the United Nations, interfaith organizations, or mega-churches.
+Field Education in the United States is especially valuable for international students, providing them with unparalleled cultural and language immersion opportunities.
+Both campuses are in close proximity to Christian churches, Muslim mosques, Hindu and Buddhist temples, Jewish synagogues and Sikh gurdwaras, allowing students easy access to the living faith traditions of the world.
+The incredible resource of New York City also offers students the opportunity to pursue field education in non-governmental organizations affiliated with the United Nations, interfaith organizations, or mega-churches.

-Clinical Pastoral Education (C.P.E.): M.Div. students considering professional chaplaincy, pursuing ordination, or seeking an environment in which to develop practical skills in ecumenical and interfaith ministry are encouraged to complete one or more units of Clinical Pastoral Education (CPE) during their seminary program.
+Clinical Pastoral Education (C.P.E.): M.Div. students considering professional chaplaincy, pursuing ordination, or seeking an environment in which to develop practical skills in ecumenical and interfaith ministry are required to complete one unit of Clinical Pastoral Education (CPE) during their seminary program.
 Each unit is 400 hours, usually in a hospital setting.
-It may be full-time over a summer internship or part-time during the academic year.
+It may be full-time as a summer internship or part-time during the academic year.
 Students are admitted for their first unit of CPE normally after a minimum of one year of theological education.
-One unit of CPE will fulfill four of the five Field Education credits required for the M.Div. degree.

-Professional Chaplaincy: Professional chaplains are typically endorsed by a denomination or faith group, board certified by the Association of Professional Chaplains (APC), and work in hospitals, prisons or in the military.
-Employment is usually full-time although part-time positions are available.
+Professional chaplains are typically endorsed by a denomination or faith group, board certified by the Association of Professional Chaplains (APC), and work in hospitals, prisons or in the military.
+Employ-ment is usually full-time although part-time positions are available.

-Students wishing to pursue careers as professional chaplains are advised to take MIN 5101 Pastoral Theology during their first year, either PAS 5311 Pastoral Counseling or PAS 5312 Theories and Techniques of Counseling during their second year, and an additional pastoral or family ministry course such as PAS 5315 Practicum in Counseling, PAS 5501 Marriage and Family Counseling, PAS 5316 Dealing with Challenging Relationships, or PAS 5512 Family Therapy Concepts and Methods during the third year.
+Students wishing to pursue careers as professional chaplains are advised to take MIN 5101 Ministerial Leadership during their first year, either PAS 5311 Pastoral Counseling or PAS 5312 Theories and Tech-niques of Counseling during their second year, and an additional pastoral or family ministry course such as PAS 5315 Practicum in Counseling, PAS 5501 Marriage and Family Counseling, PAS 5316 Dealing with Challenging Relationships, or PAS 5512 Family Therapy Concepts and Methods during the third year.

-Combined Degrees: Students may enroll in both M.R.E. and M.Div.
-Programs sequentially, but only 25 credits may be transferred to the second degree.
-Students should, therefore, plan a total of four years of study to complete both programs.
-A student will be granted only one degree at any one commencement.
+Combined Degrees: Students may enroll in any of the Master programs sequentially, but only 24 credits may be transferred to the second degree.
+Students should, therefore, plan a total of three to four years of study to complete both programs.
+A student will be awarded only one degree at any one commencement ceremony.